nikkNizz/Drawish/README.md

 This program was not originally designed for drawing, but for other image operations.
 The limited undo limitations and lag on very large drawings will be addressed in a major update.
 You can still draw fluidly on large images with cropping options [here](#selection-to-image-crop-and-reattach) and [here](#viewport-to-image).
 To add new languages ​​contact me.
+> If you don't see the pen icons correctly, follow the instructions in the .fontconfig file.
+>